zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ```

-If we based on MINA-SSHD we could only provide the implemtation of **Command** to handle input and output Stream.
-It is quite convience becacuse framework has wrapper a lot of steps for use including the authentication, timeout and so on.
-I want to understand a little more about how it works, that why I need read the code details.
+If we based on MINA-SSHD we need only provide the implemtation of "Command" to handle input and output Stream.
+It is quite convience becacuse framework will wrapper a lot of steps for us including the authentication, timeout and so on.

 ### SSHD Start Code###

-Besides on the interface of MINA, sshd abstract several similar interfaces which need be noticed.
-I think all those new interface is to let sshd can not only work based on MINA but also other types of network application framework or even NIO directly.
+Besides the interface of MINA, sshd provided several similar interfaces which need be noticed.
+I think all those new interface is to let sshd can not only work based on MINA but also on other types of network application framework or even NIO directly.
 Anyway, There are following interface have same name with MINA which made me confused at begin of reading code.

 - IoAcceptor